gemini-cli-extensions/datacommons/README.md

 Before using this extension, you will need:

 -  [Gemini CLI](https://geminicli.com/docs/get-started/) installed.
 -   A free Data Commons API key.
 To obtain an API key, go to https://apikeys.datacommons.org and request a key for the api.datacommons.org domain.
-Once you have your key, set it as an environment variable named `DC_API_KEY`.
 -   `uv`, a tool for managing and installing Python packages: install from https://docs.astral.sh/uv/getting-started/installation/.
 -  [git](https://git-scm.com/) installed.